 ONLINE: Writing Day Workshops plans both in-person and virtual/online conferences.
 The 2023 TWW is an Online Conference, on June 2-3.
 Online events are easy and awesome, and the virtual events we’ve done thus far have received wonderful feedback.
 You do not have to be tech-savvy to do this, and understand we are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Zoom or phone.
 Learn all details about what it means to have a writers conference online.)

-Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
+Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, one of the day’s instructors.
 (This rate is a special event value for Tennessee Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

-Add $89 — for an in-depth personal critique of the first 10 double-spaced pages of your novel.
-Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
+Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
+Spaces with faculty for these critiques are very limited, and participating attendees get a phone/Zoom critique meeting with the faculty member.
 Options:

-- More critique options forthcoming.
+- More critique options possibly forthcoming.